 Try again with grade replacement

-If you did poorly in a course, you may be able to take it again to remove your earlier grade from your cumulative GPA.
+If you did poorly in a course, you may be able to take it again to remove your earlier grade from your GPA.
 You can take advantage of this grade replacement policy if:

 - You’re an undergraduate student